gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The user must prepare the secret provisioning server and start it.
-For this, copy the secret provisioning executable and its libraries from ``Examples/ra-tls-secret-prov`` to the current directory::
+For this, copy the secret provisioning executable and its helper library from ``Examples/ra-tls-secret-prov`` to the current directory::

-   cp ../ra-tls-secret-prov/secret_prov_verify_dcap.so .
-   cp ../ra-tls-secret-prov/libmbedcrypto.so .
-   cp ../ra-tls-secret-prov/libmbedtls.so .
-   cp ../ra-tls-secret-prov/libmbedx509.so .
+   cp ../ra-tls-secret-prov/libsecret_prov_verify_dcap.so .
    cp ../ra-tls-secret-prov/secret_prov_server_dcap .

 Also, copy the server-identifying certificates so that in-Graphene secret